Itacaré, Brazil

 Vibe: Barefoot surf town with a side of jungle magic

-The surf culture is real, and it brings with it the universal currency of surf towns worldwide: a mild but unmistakable arrogance.
-The local surfers are genuinely good — Itacaré’s beach breaks and point breaks have been drawing serious wave hunters for decades — and they know it.
-As a non-surfer you are tolerated warmly, perhaps even welcomed, as long as you understand your place in the food chain.
-I understood my place immediately and settled into it with no complaints.
+The surf culture is real, and it comes with the usual surf-town attitude: a mild but unmistakable arrogance.
+Itacaré’s beach breaks and point breaks have been pulling serious wave hunters here for decades, and the locals know it.
+As a non-surfer you’re tolerated as long as you know your place.
+I knew mine and got on with it.

 The Cleandro Waterfalls

-At the end of it, the Cleandro Waterfalls — properly known as the Cachoeira do Rio do Engenho — reveal themselves in a series of cascades dropping into natural pools cool enough to make you gasp.
-After the heat of Bahia in July, swimming beneath them while the canoe bobs nearby in the mangrove shade is about as close to perfection as a Tuesday afternoon can get.
+At the end you reach the Cleandro Waterfalls (properly the Cachoeira do Rio do Engenho), a few cascades dropping into pools cold enough to make you gasp.
+After a sweaty paddle in Bahia heat, swimming under them with the canoe bobbing nearby in the mangrove shade is hard to beat.

-The paddle back, with the current doing most of the work, felt like a reward well earned.
+The paddle back, with the current doing the work for us, felt earned.

-In sum: Essential if you want Brazil without the infrastructure — raw beaches, proper jungle, and a pace of life that will recalibrate your sense of urgency within about forty-eight hours.
-Not ideal if you need WiFi that works or a menu in English.
-Perfectly ideal if you don’t.
+In sum: Essential if you want Brazil without the polish: raw beaches, proper jungle, and a pace that’ll slow you down within a day or two.
+Skip it if you need reliable WiFi or English menus.
+Perfect if you don’t.

 Diary Extract — Goodbye Vitória